If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Then, check online directories such as Yelp and Google.
 Finally, ask around at your local Chamber of Commerce or Small Business Association.

-Plenty of online resources allow you to search for private lenders based on location, industry, and other criteria.
-Many of these websites also include reviews of each lender so you can find out which ones are most reputable.
+Many online resources allow you to search for private lenders based on location, industry, and other criteria.
+These websites also include reviews of each lender so you can determine which ones are most reputable.

-If you decide to use a private lender, keep in mind that risks are involved.
-Make sure that you fully understand all the terms of the loan before signing anything.
+Remember that risks are involved if you decide to use a private lender.
+Make sure you fully understand all the loan terms before signing anything.
 Contact them to set up a phone meeting if you find a private lender that is a good fit.
 You’ll learn more about their lending practices and policies during this initial meeting, and you’ll also be able to see whether they seem trustworthy and honest.

 You might want to consider using a private lender if: